NTDuongLe/visualization/02_activities/assignments/Visualization_1.md

 Source: https://data.ontario.ca/dataset/ontario-top-baby-names-female

-Plot 1: 'Top 20 female baby names in Ontario 2023'
+Visualization 1: 'Top 20 female baby names in Ontario 2023'

 > What software did you use to create your data visualization?
     - Python